hpe-storage/python-hpedockerplugin/Uninstall_Update_Upgade.md

 $ ansible-playbook -i hosts uninstall/uninstall_hpe_3par_volume_driver_etcd.yml
 ```
 ```

-Note: This process only adds or removes docker volume plugin and/or etcd in nodes in an existing cluster.
+: This process only adds or removes docker volume plugin and/or etcd in nodes in an existing cluster.
 It does not add or remove nodes in Kubernetes/Openshift cluster
 ```
 On success after adding plugin on new nodes, the additional nodes will have a running HPE Volume Plugin for Docker.
 On success after removing plugin from specified nodes, HPE Volume Plugin for Docker will be removed.